 Sample menu from the Soul

-After catering hundreds of wedding and events, we had to know what Silvestre would serve at her own shindig.
+After catering hundreds of weddings and events, we had to know what Silvestre would serve at her own shindig.
 She didn’t hold back.
 The focal point would be a soul food station complete with vegan fried chicken sandwiches, coleslaw, hot sauce, mashed potatoes and gravy, smoky collard greens, mac and cheese, and Caesar salad.
 But she’s not done.
 A self-professed partier, Silvestre envisions multiple food stations to keep the guests involved.
 In addition to the Soul food station, her event would offer a taco station, a carnival station of mini corn dogs and funnel cake, a cold appetizer station lined with salads and canapés, a cocktail station with a wall of margaritas, and a dessert station featuring “a multitude of desserts in different colors and sizes.”

 What we make of this: forget florals and blow the budget on food.
 It’s far more fun.